Raja-AR-007/Python/README.md

 -> This is Python for Beginners.

--> see this python concepts in number wise really helpful to understand the concepts
+-> see these python concepts in number wise really helpful to understand the concepts

 -> or else you can see particular concepts which you do not know.